How Ashwagandha Improves Your Thyroid Health

 Taking ashwagandha daily is a safe and effective natural way to support healthy thyroid function, restore energy and rebalance metabolism—based on both clinical research and the results I’ve seen in my own patients.

-Durable THYROID features a clinically proven 600 mg dose of KSM-66® Ashwagandha, the most studied form of ashwagandha.
+If you are looking for a safe, effective and reliable thyroid supplement, my formula Durable THYROID features a clinically proven 600 mg dose of organic KSM-66® Ashwagandha, the most studied form of ashwagandha.
 In clinical studies, it is shown to increase Free T3 by 41.5% in 8 weeks, normalize TSH and reduce cortisol by 28% in 60 days, while improving mood, focus and sleep.

 To learn more about Durable THYROID click here.